 Experts claim that farmers growing vegetables and fruits have been completely ignored.
 Photo: Indrajit Das/Wikimedia Commons.

-In her package, Sitharaman had announced amendments to the Essential Commodities Act to enable better price realisation for farmers.
-She had stated that with this amendment, cereals, edible oils, oilseeds, pulses, onions and potato shall be deregulated and stock limit will be imposed under very exceptional circumstances like national calamities, famine with a surge in prices.
+In her package, Sitharaman had announced amendments to the Essential Commodities Act to enable better price realization for farmers.
+She stated that with this amendment, cereals, edible oils, oilseeds, pulses, onions, and potatoes shall be deregulated and stock limits will be imposed under very exceptional circumstances like national calamities, and famine with a surge in prices.

 On these reforms, ICRIER’s Shweta Saini said that the government subsequently announced long-due reforms in APMCs and the ECA, along with encouraging contract farming and they are steps in the right direction.

-Will the Government’s reforms lead to corporate control of agriculture sector?
+Will the Government’s reforms lead to corporate control of the agriculture sector?

-The Government in its package had also announced that it will finalise a “facilitative legal framework to enable farmers to engage with processors, aggregators, large retailers, exporters etc. in a fair and transparent manner.”
+The Government in its package had also announced that it would finalize a “facilitative legal framework to enable farmers to engage with processors, aggregators, large retailers, exporters, etc. fairly and transparently.”

 The farmer groups, however, are concerned that this is a way towards corporate farming and would help the big corporates, not farmers.